smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

-Earlier, we mentioned that most books don't have markup around their sentences, and that the Media Overlay specification requires references to specific elements in the text for synchronizing with audio segments.
-But syncing with entire paragraphs just doesn't provide a very good narration experience;
-sentences are much better!
+Earlier, we mentioned that most books don't have markup around their sentences, and that the Media Overlay specification requires references to specific elements in the text for alignment with audio segments.
+But aligning with entire paragraphs just doesn't provide a very good narration experience; sentences are much better!
 There are also performance reasons to prefer sentence-level alignment over paragraph-level alignment.

 In order to support sentence-level alignment, Storyteller goes through each chapter and wraps each sentence with a `span` tag, giving it a unique `id`